ably/docs/README_INTERNAL.md

 When a new minor or major version of the spec is released, it is tagged with a version number such as `v1.2`.
 Conformance to the spec at that tag is what defines whether a library can be released with that major/minor version.

 Client library developers are not expected to monitor the docs repo for spec fixes that occur after the release tag.
-If a given spec fix needs to be made to client libraries at that time, then when merging the PR to `main` you should open a GitHub issue in each individual client lib repo to request that the fix is made.
-If you don't do this then you cannot expect the fix to be incorporated until the next spec release.When updating a client lib to a spec version, client lib developers should work from a diff from the tag of the previous release, so as to incorporate all changes since that tag.
+If a given spec fix needs to be made to client libraries at that time, then when merging the PR to `main` you should open a GitHub issue in each individual client library repo to request that the fix is made.
+If you don't do this then you cannot expect the fix to be incorporated until the next spec release.
+When updating a client library to a spec version, client library developers should work from a diff from the tag of the previous release, so as to incorporate all changes since that tag.

 ## Deploying documentation changes to `ably.com/documentation`)